 Indoors, Plensa is just as tendentious, just as annoying, and almost as irresistible.
 A smaller sculpture, though still larger than life, lets one examine his methods up close.
 He starts with a young girl's face, before turning on the computer, and in all fairness agrees with Modernism in taking sculpture off its actual pedestal.
 He keeps eyes half shut to evoke dreaming as he reaches for the universal.
 The black-and-white portrait drawings of Anonymous, based on photographs, show a politically correct range of race and gender, while threads descending like tears enforce a distance from this world.
 Each bears a word like Soul, Spirit, Divinity, and Innocence, although I should have preferred the more honest Pseudo-profundity.

 Anthony Caro ran on the roof of The Metropolitan Museum of Art through October 30, 2011, Sol LeWitt in City Hall Park through December 2, Mark di Suvero on Governors Island through September 25, "VISTA" in Socrates Sculpture Park through August 7, and Jaume Plensa in Madison Square Park through August 14 and at Galerie Lelong through June 18.
-A review of Ai Weiwei has moved to a fuller appreciation of his career, plus summer 2017, summer 2018, summer 2019, summer 2020 and its extension into fall, summer 2021, summer 2022, and summer 2023.
+A review of Ai Weiwei has moved to a fuller appreciation of his career, plus summer 2017, summer 2018, summer 2019, summer 2020 and its extension into fall, summer 2021, summer 2022, summer 2023, and summer 2024.